tdebatty/php-noorm/README.md

 These are planned improvements:
 - There can be only one many-to-many relation between two classes;
 - You cannot define a many-to-many relation between a class and itself;
-- All() will eagerly load all objects, which memory consuming.
+- All() will eagerly load all objects, which is memory expensive.